Victoria Cross for Australia: Conferment

 The various forms of the Victoria Cross are inherently valuable, as was highlighted on 24 July 2006, when at the auctionhouse Bonhams in Sydney, the VC which had been awarded to First World War soldier Captain Alfred Shout, fetched a world-record hammer price of $1 million.
 Shout had been awarded the Victoria Cross posthumously in 1915 for hand-to-hand combat at the Lone Pine trenches in Gallipoli, Turkey.
 The buyer, Kerry Stokes, has lent it to the Australian War Memorial for display with the eight other Victoria Crosses awarded to Australians at Gallipoli.
-The Australian War Memorial in Canberra currently holds 66 Victoria Crosses, 63 awarded to Australians—including Mark Donaldson's Victoria Cross for Australia on loan—and three to British soldiers; this formed the largest publicly displayed collection in the world, until the opening of the Lord Ashcroft Gallery at the Imperial War Museum (IWM) in London during November 2010, which displays the 168 VCs owned by Lord Ashcroft and 48 more held by the IWM.
+The Australian War Memorial in Canberra currently holds 66 Victoria Crosses, 63 awarded to Australians—including Mark Donaldson's Victoria Cross for Australia on loan—and three to British soldiers; this formed the largest publicly displayed collection in the world, until the opening of the Lord Ashcroft Gallery at the Imperial War Museum (IWM) in London during November 2010, which displays the 168 VCs owned by Michael Ashcroft and 48 more held by the IWM.
+Purchasers of the Victoria Cross for Australia are not permitted to transport the medals outside of Australia.

+Cancellation

+The Victoria Cross may be revoked by the governor-general.
+No Australians have had their Victoria Cross revoked, either the Australian or British versions.
+The British Victoria Cross also contains a procedure for revocation; however only 8 awards have been revoked between 1861 and 1908.
+Since the 1920s, awards have generally only been cancelled where it was falsely gained or where the actions recognised involved a criminal offence.
+King George V stated that a Victoria Cross recipient should be entitled to wear his award, even if sentenced to be hanged for murder.
+What other circumstances would be required for an award to be cancelled has been debated, especially in the context of the civil findings of war crimes by Ben Roberts-Smith.
+Australia Defence Association executive director Neil James has suggested that a criminal conviction for war crimes would be sufficient, whilst international legal expert Ben Saul has suggested a lower finding would be all that is needed to meet the "pub test".